Consumer Medicine Information

 Do not take this medicine if you have severe kidney problems.

-Do not take this medicine if you have low platelet counts.
+Do not take this medicine if you have low level of platelets or white blood cell counts.

 Do not take this medicine if you have an advanced stage of myelodysplastic syndrome (MDS) or advanced cancer.